FahimAnzamDip/triangle-pos/README.md

 ![Triangle POS](public/images/logo-dark.png)
-> **Important Note:** This is the dev branch where changes will be pushed first please use code from the main branch for production.
+> **Important Note:** This Project is ready for Production.
+But use code from main branch only.
+If you find any bug or have any suggestion please create an Issue.

 # Local Installation